 # 2e1c8d3 HEAD@{2}: commit: WIP

-git branch rescue 8b4f2a1 # or branch it for safety
+git branch rescue 8b4f2a1 # FIRST: make it reachable again (safest move)

-If the commit is already on main, do not force push.
-Generate an inverse commit:
+If the commit is already on a shared branch like main, do not force push.
+Generate an inverse commit instead:

 git revert <bad-sha> # single commit